Awaji puppets that have been handed down to various places

 Prior to this, it can be seen in "Tono Kojiki" (Horeki 13th year, 1763) that Shirobei performed at the Tono Hachiman festival at the end of Genroku (1688-1704).

 one.
 In Tono, the start of the play is Koroka during the Enpo year.
-Edo Ayatsuri Tayu Toraya Eikan is often used as a spectacle for children, and is often called as a mansion.
+Edo Ayatsuri Tayu Toraya Eikan is often used as a spectacle for children, and is called by a mansion.
 With the participation of the actors of Gonrokuza, he filed a play.
 The actor also set up a play in Yawata, and there was also a time when other actors visited the theater, so the play was unsuccessful.

 This is the oldest record other than the Suzue family document.
 From this, it can be seen that Shirobei established a foothold as a master at least during the Genroku period, and was performing in various parts of the territory, including the castle.